 All the features in Hotjar are great but by far my favourite feature is the visitor recording functionality.
 This cool feature shows you videos of the user’s screen as they use your website.
 It works on desktops, mobiles and tablets too.
 The recording will show their mouse movement, highlight clicks and allow you to speed up / slow down the video and jump to various actions such as new page visits and clicks.

 Hotjar have certainly got the user interface just right.
 It’s very clean and easy to use.
 From the first time I logged in it felt like I knew exactly what to do.
 I can’t say for sure that Hotjar have done their own extensive user testing on their website but it certainly feels like it.

 I’m currently using Hotjar on my own website Themeora as well as a few different client websites.

-For one of my clients, the first time I looked at the visitor recording it because clear that there was an issue with the website.
+For one of my clients, the first time I looked at the visitor recording it became clear that there was an issue with the website.
 One particular page was a category page with a list of services on.
 Each service had a link to a quote form and also a call to action button at the top of the page which also opened a quote form.

 Users were looking up and down the list of services and never clicking the button to get a quote.
 It seemed like they were unclear about which service to choose.
 My hypothesis was that if we removed the button on each service and had a visible form at the top of the page, the user could simply type into the contact form what they were looking for.
 This should remove the hurdle of getting them to pick a service.
 The services on this website could certainly be confusing because they are technical in nature and often referred to as different things by different people.

 I built an alternate landing page and fired up Optimizely (another awesome tool for A/B testing) to set up a test.
-I’ve got my A/B test running right now so hopefully I’m right and the alternate landing page will increase leads and make my client some extra money.
+I’ve got my A/B test running right now so hopefully, I’m right and the alternate landing page will increase leads and make my client some extra money.